cozy-fox/mongo_ATS/asterisk/README.md

-# MongoDB Plugins for Asterik
+# MongoDB Plugins for Asterisk

 [This VM][6] provides the following plugins for [Asterisk][1];